 Three or more convictions of “other misdemeanors” not occurring on the same date and not arising out of the same act, omission, or scheme of misconduct are disqualifying for purposes of DACA.

 A minor traffic offense is not considered a misdemeanor for purposes of 8 CFR 236.22(b)(6) and is not per se disqualifying for DACA purposes.
 DHS considers such offenses in the totality of circumstances to determine if a requestor merits a favorable exercise of prosecutorial discretion.
 However, driving under the influence is a disqualifying misdemeanor as described at 8 CFR 236.22(b)(6) regardless of the sentence imposed.
 You can find detailed information in the Criminal Convictions section of the Frequent Asked Questions.

 Dishonest practitioners may promise to provide you with faster services if you pay them a fee.
 These people are trying to scam you and take your money.
 Visit our Avoid Scams page to learn how you can protect yourself from immigration scams.

 Make sure you seek information about DACA from official government sources such as USCIS or the Department of Homeland Security.
 If you are seeking legal advice, visit our Find Legal Services page to learn how to choose a licensed attorney or accredited representative.

 Remember you can download all USCIS forms for free at www.uscis.gov/forms.

 USCIS is committed to safeguarding the integrity of the immigration process.
-If you knowingly and willfully provide materially false information on Form I-821D, you will be committing a federal felony punishable by a fine, or imprisonment up to five years, or both, under 18 U.S.C.
+If you knowingly and willfully provide materially false information on Form I-821D, you will be committing a federal felony punishable by a fine, or imprisonment up to 5 years, or both, under 18 U.S.C.
 Section 1001.
-In addition, individuals may be placed into removal proceedings, face severe penalties provided by law, and be subject to criminal prosecution.
+In addition, you may be placed into removal proceedings, face severe penalties provided by law, and be subject to criminal prosecution.